A calling to teach

+The two are both a part of the community of Parkland, Wash., a community that has embraced James Sales, investing in their local school in whatever way they can.
 This past January, the entire school assembled to watch The Ellen Show when the school was recognized for the work they do.
 With one of her students on her lap, Nancy Herold ’76 recalled how the students all spontaneously applauded when Schroeder was introduced on TV.

 She then looked back at all the other educators and not a dry eye was in sight.
 Tears of joy were streaming down their faces.
 They didn’t even know that Ellen and Target were giving the school $100,000.